Chambres d'hôtes à Giverny

-The old-timbered stone mill, from thr 17th century, is situated in Claude Monet's beloved village, just ashort walk from Monet's House and the American Museum.
+The old-timbered stone mill, from the 17th century, is situated in Claude Monet's beloved village, just a short walk from Monet's House and the Museum of the Impressionisms.

 This favorite gathering-place of the 19th century Impressionists, permeated with art history, is a living reference work of famous painting subjects.

-The surrounding park which covers three hectares and enhanced by century-old trees, is crisscrossed by several différent branches of the Epte River, with a small central island which is home to our exotic animals, including Wallaby, ostriches,emus and swans.
+The surrounding park which covers three hectares and enhanced by century-old trees, is crisscrossed by several différent branches of the Epte River, with a small central island which is home to our Wallabies.